aklin/aklin.github.io/_posts/2017-09-12-two-dimensional-grid-with-oracle.md

 I found a fun way to generate a 2D grid in Oracle SQL and I thought I'd share.

 Let's say we have a rectangular container of X by Y dimensions, which can fit X\*Y contents.
 Since that table will not be used in any examples, I have chosen to omit it.
-The `Contents` table however is important, and is defined as:
+The `Contents` table, however, is important and is defined as:

 ```
 Contents